rkgtech/gigaspaces-sbp-jekyll/kafka-integration.markdown

 [Apache Kafka](http://kafka.apache.org) is a distributed publish-subscribe messaging system.
 It is designed to support persistent messaging with a O(1) disk structures that provides constant time performance even with many TB of stored messages.
 Apache Kafka provides High-throughput even with very modest hardware, Kafka can support hundreds of thousands of messages per second.
 Apache Kafka supports partitioning the messages over Kafka servers and distributing consumption over a cluster of consumer machines while maintaining per-partition ordering semantics.
 Many times Apache Kafka is used to perform parallel data load into Hadoop.

-This best practice integrates GigaSpaces with Apache Kafka.
+This pattern integrates GigaSpaces with Apache Kafka.
 GigaSpaces' write-behind IMDG operations to Kafka making it available for the subscribers.
 Such could be Hadoop or other data warehousing systems using the data for reporting and processing.

 # XAP Kafka Integration Architecture